A new measure between sets of probability distributions with applications to erratic financial behavior: Review of existing (semi)-metrics

+Alternatively, suppose $d: X \times X \to \mathbb{R}_{\geq 0}$ satisfies only conditions (i) and (ii).
+Then we say $d$ is a \emph{semi-metric} on $X$. \end{definition} Condition (iii) is known as the \emph{triangle inequality}.
 A particularly important metric is the \emph{Wasserstein metric}, which is used as a distance between two probability measures.

-Given probability measures $\mu,\nu$ on a metric space $(X,d)$, and $q \geq 1$, it is defined as
+\begin{definition}[Wasserstein metric] Let $(X,d)$ be a complete and separable metric space.
+Suppose $\mu$ and $\nu$ are Borel probability measures on $X$, and $q \geq 1$ \cite{Clement2007}.
+Let $\Gamma(\mu,\nu)$ be the set of all Borel probability measures on $X \times X$ with marginal distributions $\mu$ and $\nu$ respectively.
+The \emph{Wasserstein metric} \cite{Clement2007} is defined as follows:

-The above infimum is taken over all joint probability measures $\gamma$ on $X\times X$ with marginal probability measures $\mu$ and $\nu$.
-The Wasserstein distance is most commonly applied to Euclidean space $X=\mathbb{R}^m$ with $d$ as the standard metric.
+\end{definition} The Wasserstein distance is most commonly applied to Euclidean space $X=\mathbb{R}^m$ with $d$ as the standard metric.
 On $X=\mathbb{R}$, the computation of the Wasserstein metric simplifies considerably.
 If probability measures $\mu, \nu$ on $\mathbb{R}$ have associated cumulative distribution functions (cdf's) $F,G$ and quantile functions \cite{Gilchrist2000} $F^{-1}, G^{-1}$ respectively, the Wasserstein metric can be computed \cite{DelBarrio} as

 In this paper, we shall only compute the Wasserstein metric between discrete probability density functions valued on the real line, which always have associated cdf's and quantile functions.